josefsbreakfast/Polaris-Protocol/Polaris_Nest/✨_Letters_to_Stars/🐎_sovereignty_in_scale.md

 ## Why So Much Around One Life
 The density of containment around a single survivor seems irrational until you see the logics beneath:

-- **Symbolic over personal**: to systems, one life becomes a test case.
+- **Symbolic over personal** — to systems, one life becomes a test case.
 If they can shrink *this one*, the model holds.
-- **Choke point logic**: a single life can bridge communities, histories, or data seams.
+- **Choke point logic** — a single life can bridge communities, histories, or data seams.
 Easier to choke one junction than to chase thousands.
-- **Fear of scale**: living with visible sovereignty signals to others that refusal is possible.
+- **Fear of scale** — living with visible sovereignty signals to others that refusal is possible.
 That signal must be smothered.
-- **Training data obsession**: behavioural AI feeds on outliers.
+- **Training data obsession** — behavioural AI feeds on outliers.
 A survivor who resists is *sharp signal*.
 They over-invest because it destabilises their loops.

 Containment over-invests not because you are fragile, but because you are proof.